mreskini/ai-bees-todo-list/README.md

 # Overview

-This is a todo list application for AI-Bees.
+This is a to-do list application for AI-Bees.
 This document explains some of the development decisions.
+This project is not a big or large-scale project and is a small one, but to use the best practices of big projects, I treat this application as a big one and use the well-known best practices though it's small by nature.

+On the other hand, I decided not delete the merged branches so that you can check the process and evaluate better.

 # Git Flow and Commit Messages